Zhekar1998/AerospaceDAO/site/content/_index.md

    airplanes,  rockets, avionics and payloads using new innovative DAO technologies provided by NEAR ecosystem
 products:
+   - name: "Flying test support"
-   - text: "Flying test support: at this time we have search possibilities to earn some UAV from 1kg class to big 5.5 ton UAV with turbofan engine end we will be use this aircrafts for test innovative control systems and payloads"
+     text: "We have search possibilities to earn some UAV from 1kg class to big 5.5 ton UAV with turbofan engine end we will be use this aircrafts for test innovative control systems and payloads"
      image: img/images.jpeg
+   - name: "Grants"
-   - text: "Grants: we would like to support schoolchildren, students and young scientists to create innovations in aerospace using small grants for buying materials and doing test launches"
+     text: "We would like to support schoolchildren, students and young scientists to create innovations in aerospace using small grants for buying materials and doing test launches"
      image: img/как-получить-грант.png
 values:
   heading: CORE TEAM